rustls/rustls-ffi/README.md

 If you are using rustls-ffi to replace OpenSSL, note that OpenSSL provides [cryptographic primitives](https://www.openssl.org/docs/man3.0/man7/crypto.html) in addition to a TLS library.
 Rustls-ffi only provides the TLS library.
-If you use the cryptographic primitives from OpenSSL you may need to need to find another library to provide the cryptographic primitives.
+If you use the cryptographic primitives from OpenSSL you may need to find another library to provide the cryptographic primitives.

 # Build